zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 * How you do it
 * Who does it

 This means if you have a creative product owner or business analysts they can deliver astronomical amount of value with a very small team.
 This is because they can swarm around "problem" that needs to be solved and figure out creative ways to getting it delivered quickly.
-However traditional manufacturing mindset would dictate that you need more capacity and people to deliver more units.
+With knowledge work you are not constrained to the assembly line, people are not machines as they can learn, help each other and be creative.
+However traditional manufacturing mindset would dictate that you need more capacity and people to deliver more units of work.
 This is not true for craft work but it is true for standard work.
-If this does not make sense yet that is OK.
+If this does not make sense yet that is OK, hold on we are just getting started.

 ### What is actually important to measure
 ...